-The following table sets forth certain information regarding beneficial ownership of our common shares as of September 18, 2015, by: (i) each person who is known by the Company to own beneficially more than 5% of our common shares; (ii) each director of the Company; (iii) each of the Named Executive Officers; and (iv) all directors and executive officers of the Company as a group.
+The following table sets forth certain information regarding beneficial ownership of our common shares as of September 28, 2016, by: (i) each person who is known by the Company to own beneficially more than 5% of our common shares; (ii) each current director of the Company; (iii) each current Named Executive Officers; and (iv) all directors and Named Executive Officers of the Company as a group.

 The number and percentage of shares beneficially owned is determined in accordance with Rule 13d-3 under the Exchange Act, and the information is not necessarily indicative of beneficial ownership for any other purpose.
+These rules generally attribute beneficial ownership of securities to persons who possess sole or shared voting power or investment power with respect to those securities and include ordinary shares issuable upon the exercise of stock options that are immediately exercisable or exercisable within 60 days.
+Except as otherwise indicated, all persons listed below have sole voting and investment power with respect to the shares beneficially owned by them, subject to applicable community property laws.
 The Company believes that each individual or entity named has sole investment and voting power with respect to the securities indicated as beneficially owned by them, subject to community property laws, where applicable, except where otherwise noted.

-The "Number of Common Shares Beneficially Owned" in calculated based on total shares held plus warrants held (plus stock options entitled to exercise).
-The aggregate of these items, which totals 412,247,343, will be used as the denominator for the percentage calculation below.
+The "Number of Common Shares Beneficially Owned" is the sum of common shares outstanding (460,995,711) plus common share purchase warrants (65,242,431) plus common stock purchase options entitled to exercise (37,015,000).
+The aggregate is 563,253,142 and is used as the denominator for the percentage calculation below.